-Why Snapchat Is Better Than Facebook
+Why Snapchat is Better Than Facebook

 Since its launch in 2011, Snapchat has proven to be very popular among millennials due to its unique and intimate features, which allow you to communicate with other users through animated pictures, videos and text.
-Snapchat is regarded as the fastest growing social media of all time, accumulating more than 100 million users worldwide since its launch.
+Many regard Snapchat as the fastest growing social media of all time, accumulating more than 100 million users worldwide since its launch.
 Facebook took notice to Snapchat’s increasing popularity and has been trying to purchase the startup company for years; however, Snapchat has denied Facebook’s multi-billion dollar offers twice.
 As a result, the two social media giants have a rivalry of sorts.

 This poses the question: Which social media platform is the best?
 While this question is certainly opinion-based, the social media experts at Premiere Creative believe that Snapchat has the potential to usurp the title of “Top Social Media Platform” from Facebook.

 There is no denying Snapchat’s popularity.
 While Facebook certainly has statistics to back up its fan-base, Snapchat’s numbers are huge and continue to increase.
 According to statistics gathered throughout 2016:

 - Snapchat has more users than Twitter, LinkedIn or Pinterest.

 - Snapchat’s video views outnumber Facebook; approximately 10 billion videos are watched every day.